gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	quantitative coherence metrics and ablations
 -	robustness across repeated automated runs

 So the current result is now well beyond baseline success and now includes bounded threshold crossing into stable joint choreography, early-stress maintenance of that state, restabilization after mild internal asymmetry, renewed harsher break pressure, clean post-promotion de-confirmation, stabilization of a downgraded weaker relational state, loosening of that lower-order plateau, restoration of a clearer independent-separation reading, stabilization of that restored independent state, fresh recovery pressure against that stabilized independence, strengthening of that pressure into an emerging lower-order relation, persistence of that lower-order return as a durable corridor, further strengthening of that durable corridor, approach of that corridor toward threshold-nearing re-promotion, bounded re-promotion into renewed stable joint choreography, restabilization of that re-promoted shared state after first bounded internal stress, renewed harsher break pressure inside that second stable-joint regime, actual second-arc renewed de-confirmation once that reopened break corridor truly crosses threshold, second-arc weaker-relation settling rather than immediate binary separation, persistence of that downgraded second-arc plateau across another slice as an active lower-order organizational state, and loosening of that persisted plateau without abrupt disappearance of transformed prior organization.
 It also now includes gradual loosening of that persisted downgraded second-arc plateau across multiple slices and eventual transition into clearer independent separation, while preserving prior organization as weakened background constraint.
+It now also includes stabilization of that clearer independent-separation outcome as a true current mainline after second-arc plateau completion, while preserving prior shared organization only as weak transformed background constraint.

 This now supports a stronger RGPx interpretation: coherence appears to be conserved through transformation of organizational form, with transformed prior structure continuing to constrain later viable states even as that constraint weakens in graded fashion.